IgnacioPascale/airbnb-prices/README.md

 # airbnb-prices
-Linear regression model to predict airbnb prices in Buenos Aires
+Linear regression model to predict airbnb prices in London